sonata-nfv/son-install/roles/sp/tasks/README.md

 # Deployment of a MULTISTAGE platform with 2 NGINX guests and 2 PostgreSQL guests
-This playbook follows the recommended [best pratices](http://docs.ansible.com/ansible/playbooks_best_practices.html) to organize playbook content, by the separation of inventory variables between different environments,
+This playbook follows the recommended [best pratices](http://docs.ansible.com/ansible/playbooks_best_practices.html) to organize playbook content, by the separation of inventory variables between different platments,

 The inventory is automaticaly generated according to a structure defined at a [jinja2] template - eg: